 Payment of the frozen holiday allowance

-Due to the transition to the New Danish Holiday Act, all employees employed in the Danish labour market between 1 September 2019 and 31 August 2020 will have accrued holiday allowance which would have been considered as frozen until the employee leaves the Danish labour market.
+Due to the transition to the New Danish Holiday Act (which will commence 1 September 2020), all employees employed in the Danish labour market between 1 September 2019 and 31 August 2020 will have accrued holiday allowance which would have been considered as frozen until the employee leaves the Danish labour market.
 However, on 15 June 2020, the Danish Parliament agreed to pay three weeks (of a total of five weeks) of the frozen holiday allowance.
+This is designed to encourage Danish employees to spend money and thereby help “boost” the Danish economy.

-It has not yet been clarified how the payment procedure will be managed and what the affects will be for employers.
-It is, however, clear that the Danish employees will receive the amount corresponding to three weeks holiday allowance in October 2020.
+It has not yet been clarified how the payment procedure will be managed, but such procedure will not affect the obligations for employers (which were already in place).
+The Danish employees will be able to apply for the amount corresponding to three weeks holiday allowance in October 2020.

 Where can employers and employees access local and national advice?